kuntala-c/Deep-Learning-Data-Augmentation-Using-Beans-Dataset/README.md

 # Deep-Learning-Data-Augmentation-Using-Beans-Dataset
-demo of data augmentation: a technique to increase the diversity of your training set by applying random (but realistic) transformations, such as image rotation
+Demo of data augmentation: a technique to increase the diversity of your training set by applying random (but realistic) transformations, such as image rotation

+**Learnings:**
+* Used Keras preprocessing layers for data augmentation - Got 68% accuracy
+* Used Custom data augmentation methods - Got 70% accuracy